 Absent a statute, there are four recommended methods for identifying cases:

 - Search using Digests (Headnotes & Key Numbers).
 This is a very productive way of finding good cases.
 It will require you to identify the relevant Key Number(s) for your issue.
-For more information, see our Digest, Headnotes, and Key Numbers Research Guide.
+For more information, see Digests, Headnotes, and Key Numbers on our Case Law Research Guide.

 - Keyword Searching.
 Without using a carefully-designed advanced (terms & connectors) search, this is often the least effective way to find cases because it depends on matching your search terms precisely with the terms used in the court decision, which is akin to "a stab in the dark."
 If you absolutely have to conduct a keyword search, consider searching only the synopsis and digest (headnote) portions of the case for your terms.
 This often proves to be more productive than searching the entire text, because it focuses your search only on the major issues of the case as described in the headnotes.
 (You can restrict your searches to databases containing only copyright case law using Lexis' Copyright Cases Database, Westlaw's Copyright Cases Database, and Bloomberg Law (scroll down to "Opinions & Dockets").)

 - Secondary Sources.
 Any source on the Secondary Sources page of this guide will include citations to relevant cases.
 Once you've found a case that is on-point, you can use citators and digests (above) to find others.
 (If you have not already used a secondary source, such as a treatise, it is generally strongly suggested that you begin your research there rather than immediately looking for laws and cases directly.)
 Some specific secondary sources that may be useful to you in finding case law are also listed below: